Pixelated-Grunt/XDF-Actions/README.md

 - Handle spawn-in entities e.g. via Zeus (very low priority)

 # Notes
 You can do whatever you like with the codes as stated in the license file.
-Of course, it would be appreicated if you credit me in your work.
-This is created to fit XDF playstyle so if you have any requirests (via bug reports) I might implement them if they also work for us.
+Of course, it would be appreciated if you credit me in your work.
+This is created to fit XDF playstyle so if you have any requests (via bug reports) I might implement them if they also work for us.